theodi/public-procurement/guide.md

  * infrastructure data whose creation and maintenance is the main focus of the contract

 There are separate requirements around each of these sources of data which you should include within your procurement.
 In framing requirements, you should be aware of the likely capability of the suppliers to perform analysis and to publish data themselves, and your own capabilities to perform those functions, perhaps delivered to you under a different contract.
+Your requirements need to be proportional to the nature of the contract.
 For example, you may expect suppliers of large contracts to be able to analyse and publish data on your behalf, but only expect suppliers of small contracts to provide you with the underlying data you need to do this analysis for yourself.

 Including requirements about the publication of open data will give assurance that you are complying with the openness principle when your project is reviewed by the Government Digital Service as part of the spending controls process for IT projects.